potetm/fusebox/README.md

 ```

 * `::retry/retry?` - A predicate called after an exception to determine whether
                      body should be retried.
-Takes three args: eval-count,
+Takes three args:
+  * eval-count
+  * exec-duration-ms
-                     exec-duration-ms, and the exception/failing value.
+  * the exception/failing value
 * `::retry/delay` - A function which calculates the delay in millis to
                     wait prior to the next evaluation.
 Takes three args:
+  * eval-count
+  * exec-duration-ms
-                    eval-count, exec-duration-ms, and the exception/failing value.
+  * the exception/failing value
 * `::success?` - (Optional) A function which takes a return value and determines
                  whether it was successful.
 If false, body is retried.
-                 Defaults to (constantly true).
+                 Defaults to `(constantly true)`.

 There are a few in `com.potetm.fusebox.retry` that will help you write a
 `::retry/delay` fn: